-Our front-end will be written using React/Redux for views.
-Using these paradigms promotes seamless data flow across the application.
-Our web server (hosted externally) will be written as a Node.js server that has handlers for each view and calls API's to subsequent services.
-Both the front-end and server will use Javascript.
+Shown in Figure one is a block diagram of our entire application.
+Our frontend will be written using React and Redux, a client side framework, for maintaining views and their components.
+Using this framework promotes seamless data flow across the frontend of the application.
+Our server and backend controllers will be written primarily in Go, with an additional Node.js Web Server which provides handlers for the views and calls API's to communicate with the service layer.
 We will break every service down into it's own cluster in order to provide opportunities for scaling and fault tolerance.
-In addition, this makes it easier for us to test services since we can mock out responses from our back-end API calls.
-Our back-end controllers will be written in Go and take advantage of services similar to RabbitMQ to handle load balancing, queued services, messaging and server faults.
+In addition, this makes it easier for us to test services since we can mock out responses from our backend API calls.
+Our backend controllers will be written in Go and take advantage of services like RabbitMQ to handle load balancing, queued services, messaging and server faults.

-The providers and consumers register through the front-end and are authenticated to either the provider portal or the consumer portal.
+The providers and consumers register through the frontend and are authenticated to either the provider portal or the consumer portal.
 Following that, any actions will be sent to the web server as (authenticated) HTTPS requests.
-The web server sends all communication through the service layer, written in Go, to the back-end controller, which will handle communication through all external services, datastores, as well as internal storage in SQL databases.
+The web server sends all communication through the service layer, written in Go, to the backend controller, which will handle communication through all external services, datastores, as well as internal storage in SQL databases.

-3.3 Assessment of Proposed methods
+3.3 Assessment of Proposed Methods

-Centralized distribution on center containing Decentralized shipme nts sent to Provider Advantages Disadvantages Advantages Disadvantages Easier to ensure successful delivery of beans Challenging to find suitable storage for coffee beans Shipped coffee beans will be fresher Harder to ensure successful delivery of beans Easier to maintain an up-to-date inventory count for all beans Increased manual labor Saves time and money by not needing to ship to some middle-man warehouse Coffees shops will need to take the time to box up packages and take to a shipping center
+Centralized distribution center containing all goods Decentralized shipments sent to Provider Advantages Disadvantages Advantages Disadvantages Easier to ensure successful delivery of beans Challenging to find suitable storage for coffee beans Shipped coffee beans will be fresher Harder to ensure successful delivery of beans Easier to maintain an up-to-date inventory count for all beans Increased manual labor Saves time and money by not needing to ship to some middle-man warehouse Coffees shops will need to take the time to box up packages and take to a shipping center